Here’s how you can use the DASH diet plan to improve your heart health.

-One of the most common ways to combat high blood pressure is the DASH diet, which stands for “dietary approaches to stop hypertension,” says Susannah Covey, a dietitian with the McConnell Heart Health Center.
+One of the most common ways to combat high blood pressure is the DASH diet, which stands for “dietary approaches to stop hypertension,” says Susannah Schneider, a dietitian with the McConnell Heart Health Center.

 “The DASH diet is an effective option for people looking to change their eating habits, and it’s not necessarily a diet.
 It promotes healthy, balanced eating that includes plenty of fruits, vegetables and low-fat dairy foods,” she says.
 “Fresh produce is high in potassium, magnesium and calcium, which have been shown to lower blood pressure independent of medication.”

 • 6 to 8 servings of grains per day

 • 4 to 5 servings of fresh fruits per day